inBeat/inbeat-website/content/top-influencers/tiktok/nutrition/brazil/_index.md

 ---
-title: Top 10 Nutrition TikTok Influencers In Brazil In 2023
+title: Top 10 Nutrition TikTok Influencers In Brazil In 2024
 description: >-
-  Find top nutrition TikTok influencers in Brazil in 2023.
-Most popular hashtags: #nutri #nutricionista #emagrecimento #fitness.
+  Find top nutrition TikTok influencers in Brazil in 2024.
+Most popular hashtags: #nutri #nutricionista #fitness #emagrecimento.
 platform: TikTok
-hits: 17
+hits: 18
-text_top: Discover the most popular TikTok profiles on inBeat.
+text_top: Analyze the most popular TikTok influencers on inBeat.
-text_bottom: Our platform aggregates 17 TikTok influencers like this in Brazil for you to pitch.
+text_bottom: Our search engine holds 18 TikTok influencers like this in Brazil for you to collaborate.
 profiles:
   - username: "carolsaraivafitness"
     fullname: >-